Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Results

 \subsection{Thermodynamic properties}

-We pass to finite-temperature properties of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet.
-In Fig.~\ref{fig4} we report the temperature dependence of the specific heat and the uniform susceptibility obtained by the entropy-method.
-The ground-state energy is determined from the analysis of $c(T)$ as was explained in Sec.~\ref{s4}.
-Both possibilities, the gapless spectrum with $\alpha=2$ and the gapped spectrum, were considered, see blue and red curves, respectively.
-For the gapless excitations we set $\chi_0=0.13$ inspired by experimental data \cite{okamoto2007} and other theoretical papers \cite{singh2012,buessen2016}.
+We pass to the finite-temperature properties of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet.
+First, in Fig.~\ref{rrfig4} we report the temperature dependence of the specific heat $c(T)$ and the uniform susceptibility $\chi(T)$ obtained for finite lattices of $N=12,\,24,\,36$.
+Second, in Fig.~\ref{rrfig5} we report $c(T)$ and $\chi(T)$ obtained by the entropy method.
+Here, several possibilities, i.e., the gapless spectrum with $\alpha=1,2,3$ or the gapped spectrum, were considered, see blue, red, orange, or green curves, respectively.
+The ground-state energy $e_0$ was determined from the analysis of $c(T)$ as was explained in Sec.~\ref{s2}.
+We used $[8,8](e)$ in Eqs.~(\ref{eq3}) or (\ref{eq4}) as well as the region of $e_0$ where $p$ has a maximum, see Fig.~\ref{rrfig3}, in order to estimate the spread of the derived functions.
+For the gapless excitations we set $\chi_0=0,\,0.08,\,0.12,\,0.16$.

-The specific heat $c(T)$ besides the high-temperature peak at $T\approx 0.669$ has an additional low-temperature one at about $T\approx 0.033$ (gapless excitations) or $T\approx 0.021$ (gapped excitations); the height of the low-temperature peak is about two times smaller than the height of the main peak.
-These features, at least at intermediate temperatures and above, are quite similar to what is known for the kagome-lattice (and also the square-kagome-lattice) case (a peak at $T=0.67$, a shoulder of two times smaller height at $T=0.1\ldots0.25$ \cite{SSR:PRB18,richter2022}), but differ from those for the pyrochlore-lattice case, where only one maximum in $c(T)$, but no additional low-temperature feature (peak/shoulder) was found \cite{derzhko2020,schaefer2020}.
-Concerning high-temperature series expansions for $c$, they coincide for the hyperkagome and kagome lattices up to $\beta^5$, but differ for the pyrochlore lattice already in terms proportional to $\beta^2$.

-The uniform susceptibility $\chi(T)$ behaves identically at $T$ above about $0.5$ for gapless and gapped excitations.
-For lower temperatures, $\chi(T)$ has a maximum at $T\approx 0.118$ (gapless excitations) or $T\approx 0.309$ (gapped excitations) and approaches either $\chi_0$ (the former case) or zero (the latter case) as the temperature goes to zero.
-This resembles the maximum of $\chi(T)$ for the finite-size kagome lattices \cite{SSR:PRB18} and for the infinite kagome lattice analysed by the entropy method \cite{bernu2015}.
-In contrast, for the pyrochlore lattice we have several scenarios none of which can be excluded to date \cite{huang2016,derzhko2020,schaefer2020}.
-Concerning high-temperature series expansions for $\chi$, they coincide for the hyperkagome- and kagome-lattice cases up to $\beta^6$ but differ for the pyrochlore-lattice case already in terms proportional to $\beta^3$.